 CLICK HERE to watch the YouTube video.

-You take a step forward with your left leg and you drag that right leg behind you.
-You contract your glutes and hamstrings, and that stretches the front of your legs, hip flexors and quads.
-You switch with your right leg step forward and then drag your left leg back.
+Take a step forward with your left leg and drag your right leg behind you.
+Switch and step forward with your right foot, dragging your left leg back.
+Contract your glutes and hamstrings, and stretch the front of your legs, hip flexors, and quads.

-You can easily do this in the hallway when you are heading to the back of the plane to the wash room, no one really cares what you are doing.
-This will help waking up your glutes and your hamstrings, which is good.
-It will also loosen up the front of your hips and mobilize and move your pelvis area, which is great as those areas tend to tighten up and are not working when you are sitting on a long flight on a plane.
+No one cares what you are doing.
+You can easily do this in the aisle as you head to the back of the plane to the washroom.
+This will help wake up your glutes and hamstrings.
+It will also loosen up the front of your hips and mobilize and move your pelvis area.
+This is helpful, as those areas tend to tighten up while sitting on a long flight.

-You have your feet about shoulder width apart or a little bit wider.
-You cap your pelvis with your hands and arch your back as comfortably as you can.
-Hold it for a second or two then come back to the start.
-You will do it again for about 5 repetitions.
+With your feet about shoulder width apart, cup your pelvis with your hands and arch your back as comfortably as possible.
+Hold this for a second and then return to the start.
+Do five repetitions.

 Standing Back Extension

 This is a great exercise for about 95% of people.
-They will enjoy it.
-It feels good and it will loosen up the back, but this is not a great exercise for about 5% of people.
-It is going to bother them.
-So start slowly with controlled movements in doing this exercise.
-If it feels good, continue doing it.
-But if it doesn’t, discontinue the exercise.
+For others, this exercise may not work.
+So start slowly with controlled movements.
+If this feels good, continue doing it.
+If it doesn’t, discontinue the exercise.

 Seated Reaching for the Sky

-You will do it for about 5 to 10 seconds, reach and try to decompress.
-Do it 5 times with 5 seconds for each repetition.
+Hold for about 5 to 10 seconds; reach and try to decompress.

-There you go, if you are on a plane and you are looking for some exercises that will loosen you up and rejuvenate you, give those three sets of exercises a go.
+If you are on a plane and looking for easy exercises that will loosen and rejuvenate you, give those three exercises a go.